AdityaPujara23/Algorithm-Testing-Based-on-Characterisitics/README.md

 * Insertion Sort performed the best for small datasets (sorted and unsorted) of size 100 integers.
 * Quick Sort was assumed to perform better for the smaller datasets (sorted and unsorted), but it performed the worst!

-# How can I test the algorithms?
+# Instructions for Usage
 * Download the zip folders 'sorted data.zip' and 'unsorted data.zip', and unzip the folders
-# Using a linux terminal (or WSL on windows):
+# Using a linux terminal (or WSL on windows, MacOS not supported):
 * cd into the 'sorted data' folder or 'unsorted data' folder
 * Run the generatedata bash file in both the sorted and unsorted folders
 * This will prepare csv files for each algorithm, within their respective folders, for the specific size of the dataset